syncfusion-content/xamarin-docs/Xamarin/ComboBox/Editable-Modes.md

 ---
 layout: post
 title: Editable mode for Syncfusion SfComboBox control in Xamarin.Forms
-description: This section describes how to change the different ComboBox mode in Xamarin.Forms(SfComboBox)
+description: This section describes how to change the different ComboBox mode in Xamarin.Forms(SfComboBox) using IsEditable
 platform: Xamarin
 control: SfComboBox
 documentation: ug